nedaroga86/nedaroga86/README.md

 ## Hi there 👋

+### This is my repository.
+Checking information and process of Github

 <!--
 **nedaroga86/nedaroga86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.